Skip to contents

 method

-A string that indicates which equation-derivation method should be used (one of `RLP`, `EmP`, or `Other`).
-Defaults to `NULL` which will result in the only method available being returned or an error asking the user to choose a method equations from more than one method are available (which is the case for very few species).
+A string that indicates which equation-derivation method should be used (one of "RLP", "EmP", or "Other").
+Defaults to NULL which will result in the only method available being returned or an error asking the user to choose a method for equations for which more than one method is available (which is the case for very few species).

 simplify